mozillascience/curriculum-design-workshop/products/climate-almanac.md

 ## Background/ Intro
 Introduce what an almanac is, how it is made, why it is used and who uses it.

-> **Key Concept 1:** the record of change/predictions of change of an environment that you know and live in, based on observations
+**Key Concept 1:** the record of change/predictions of change of an environment that you know and live in, based on observations.

 **Question:** how would you use an almanac today?

-> **Key Concept 2:** climate, the usual conditions and weather in an area over a long period of time **Question:** How is climate related to weather and environment?
+**Key Concept 2:** climate, the usual conditions and weather in an area over a long period of time

+**Question:** How is climate related to weather and environment?
 How do we know about climate?
 What data or observations can we make?
 How can we document our local climate?

 ## Glossary